Standard Deduction or Itemized Deductions

 The Standard Deduction

 The amount of the standard deduction you’re entitled to depends on your filing status.
-As of 2016, the deduction amounts are:
+As of 2018, the deduction amounts are $12,000 for single taxpayers and married taxpayers filing separate returns, $24,000 if you're married and filing a joint return or a qualifying widow(er), and $18,000 for those who qualify as head of household.

 If you and your spouse file separately, you must both take the standard deduction or you must both itemize.

 Use page 32 of the worksheet in the Instructions for Form 1040 provided by the IRS to calculate your standard deduction if someone else can claim you as a dependent.
-The deduction for a dependent is the larger of $1,050 or your earned income plus $350.
-It cannot exceed the deduction of $6,350 for a single filer.
+The deduction for a dependent is the larger of $1,050 or your earned income plus $350 as of 2018.
+It cannot exceed the deduction of $12,000 for a single filer.

 Special Rules for the Elderly and the Blind

-People over age 65 and those who are legally blind are entitled to a standard deduction calculated by adding an additional amount to the deduction for an individual's filing status plus.
-Additional amounts for 2018 are:
+People over age 65 and those who are legally blind are entitled to a standard deduction calculated by adding an additional amount to the deduction for their filing status.
+These additional amounts for 2018 are:

-- $1,250 if you’re married and filing either jointly or separately
+- $1,300 if you’re married and either you or your spouse are blind or over age 65

 - Medical, dental, prescription drugs and other health care costs, including some insurance premiums